Counting Subgraphs in Degenerate Graphs: Introduction

 In this paper, we completely resolve Problem \ref{prob:BPS} by giving a very clean characterization of the graphs $H$ for which $\textsc{inj-cnt}_{H}$ is easy.
 We will also solve the related problems of characterizing the graphs $H$ for which $\textsc{hom-cnt}_{H}$ is easy and the graphs $H$ for which $\textsc{ind-cnt}_{H}$ is easy.
 It will turn out to be more convenient to first deal with the problem of obtaining a characterization for $\textsc{hom-cnt}_{H}$.
 This characterization, discussed in Section \ref{subsec:hom}, constitutes the main result of this paper.
 In Section \ref{subsec:inj} we describe how the solution of Problem \ref{prob:BPS} regarding $\textsc{inj-cnt}_{H}$ can be derived from our result regarding $\textsc{hom-cnt}_{H}$.
 Then, in Section \ref{subsec:ind}, we describe how a characterization for $\textsc{ind-cnt}_{H}$ can be derived from the one for $\textsc{inj-cnt}_{H}$.
 This approach -- of relating homomorphisms to copies and copies to induced copies -- was pioneered in \cite{CDM} and \cite{CM}, and is based on the framework developed in \cite{Lovasz}.
 Finally, in Section \ref{subsec:general_graphs} we briefly consider subgraph-counting in {\em general} (i.e., not necessarily degenerate) graphs.
-Using the methods developed to prove (the hardness part of) Theorem \ref{thm:main}, we show that for a graph $H$, $\hom(H,\cdot)$ can be computed in linear time in general graphs if and only if $H$ is a forest (again, the ``only-if" direction assumes Conjecture \ref{conj:triangle_detection}).
+By applying the methods used for proving Theorem \ref{thm:main}, we show that for a graph $H$, $\hom(H,G)$ can be computed in time $\tilde{O}(|V(G)| + |E(G)|)$ in general graphs if and only if $H$ is a forest (again, the ``only-if" direction assumes Conjecture \ref{conj:triangle_detection}).